 I think it worked.
 The anesthesiologist was there in minutes.
 He was from Spain – had an accent.
 In fact, I could barely understand him.
 But I didn’t need to.
 His work was universal.
 He did his thing which put me on a path toward the easiest labor in history – well, at least my labor history.
 I felt no pain.
 I slept – for about 6 hours – until it was time.

 The doctor strolled in.
 He seemed to be on Easy Street too.
 Since we were the last couple – just about -in America – to NOT find out the sex of the baby – he asked if we had names for both.
 We said we had the boy figured out but we hadn’t quite settled on a girl.
 “Ahh,” he said, “Well, maybe you won’t need it.”

 There was some coaxing and pushing and then the doctor casually said – “A boy.”
 And the nurse plopped our new baby boy on a table – sitting upright while she examined him.
 It took a moment for me to notice he was crying – a tiny, infant cry – I could barely hear it.
 It was like he was trying NOT to get my attention.
 I thought – I love that kid.

 And since that moment – we’ve been cheering for the little guy we named William Henry Huntington.
-But we’re especially cheering for him today – because at just after eight o’clock – California time – he easily turned nineteen years old!
+But we’re especially cheering for him today – because at just after eight o’clock – California time – he easily turned twenty years old!